hacknlove/kissMyForm/README.md

 It calls `callback(values)` if there is no errors.

+If the callback function returns something falsy, it understands the forms has been submited so it sets `initialValues` to the current `values` and thus `isDirty` to `false`

+If the callback function returns something truthy, it understands the forms has not submited,

 ### `{...inputControl(name)}`

 it's a sintaxis-sugar helper that sets some values that the checkbox element to be managed.